-A. There is a system for the development of basic skills such as word processing, spreadsheets, presentation software, and applications of Al
+A. There is a system for the development of basic skills such as word processing, spreadsheets and presentation software

 There should be clear evidence that students have acquired these essential basic skills.

 B. Students should be able to demonstrate how to find and distinguish/evaluate/cite appropriately valid sources of scientific and other information online and offline